vserova/book/pages/ch_datamod.md

 #### Seq-align

-A <span class="nctnt ncbi-type">Seq-align</span> is a collection of segments representing one complete alignment.
-The whole <span class="nctnt ncbi-type">Seq-align</span> may have a Score representing some measure of quality or attributing the method used to build the <span class="nctnt ncbi-type">Seq-align</span>.
+A `Seq-align` is a collection of segments representing one complete alignment.
+The whole `Seq-align` may have a Score representing some measure of quality or attributing the method used to build the `Seq-align`.
 In addition, each segment may have a score for that segment alone.

 ##### type: global

-A global alignment is the alignment of <span class="nctnt ncbi-type">Bioseq</span>s over their complete length.
-It expresses the relationship between the intact <span class="nctnt ncbi-type">Bioseq</span>s.
+A global alignment is the alignment of `Bioseq`s over their complete length.
+It expresses the relationship between the intact `Bioseq`s.
 As such it is typically used in studies of homology between closely related proteins or genomes where there is reason to believe they share a common origin over their complete lengths.

 The segments making up a global alignment are assumed to be connected in order from first to last to make up the alignment, and that the full lengths of all sequences will be accounted for in the alignment.